troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

     iptables -t mangle -A OUTPUT -d 225.1.2.3 -j TTL --ttl-set 128

-The group can also be a range, so `239.0.0.0/8` is possible to enter, and as is showm in these examples, either `--ttl-set` or `--ttl-inc` can be used to adjust the TTL value.
+The group can also be a range, so `239.0.0.0/8` is possible to enter, and as is shown in these examples, either `--ttl-set` or `--ttl-inc` can be used to adjust the TTL value.